Here's Our Rant About Okta Inc. (OKTA)

 Sponsored

-The average price from analysts is $272.15, which is $88.28 above the current price.
-OKTA currently public float of 147.29M and currently shorts hold a 4.02% ratio of that float.
-Today, the average trading volume of OKTA was 1.94M shares.
+OKTA currently public float of 147.32M and currently shorts hold a 4.02% ratio of that float.
+Today, the average trading volume of OKTA was 2.01M shares.

 OKTA’s Market Performance